joelvh/tulipmania/README.md

 $ bundle       ## will use the Gemfile (see above)
 ```

-and now you're ready to run your own hyper ledger tulip exchange server node.
+and now you're ready to run your own tulipmania server node.
 Use the [`config.ru`](config.ru) script for rack:

 ``` ruby
 # config.ru